 During the process, some chemical reaction happens, the egg white turn to transparent, and may show the snow-flake or pine-branch patterns. (in fact dendrites of various alkaline salts, according to Wiki;).

-I took this picture of century egg, can you see these "pine-branch"?
+I took this picture of century egg, can you see these "pine-branch" on the surface?

 During the traditional Chinese Duanwu Festival (Dragon Boat Festival)，both century eggs and salty duck eggs are the popular gift for friends and relatives.